Combatant by Complified Creations

 Figure 9

 Selecting the correct motors for your combat robot is extremely important to getting a robot that drives well and hits hard.
-Using 2 turnabot n-10 motors for the drivetrain and a brushless hub mounted weapon motor of about 2,000 kV (see link above for my personal pick) works extremely well for a combat robot.
+Using 2 Turnabout N-10 motors for the drivetrain and a brushless hub-mounted weapon motor of about 2,000 kV (see the link above for my personal pick) works exceptionally well for a combat robot.

-A high-gear-ratio n-10 motor usually only weight about eight to ten grams according to ITGresa, and it provides more than enough tourqe to shove around 150 gram robots from what I have seen in my years in the sport.
-When compared to most other options for the drive motors, it provides superior strength to weight ratio and should be used in your robot.
+A high-gear-ratio n-10 motor usually only weighs about eight to ten grams according to ITGresa, and it provides more than enough torque to shove around 150-gram robots from what I have seen in my years in the sport.
+Compared to most other drive motor options, it offers a superior strength-to-weight ratio and should be used in your robot.

-Using a brushless hub motor is optimal for the 150 gram robot because it minimizes the weight by getting rid of a lot of mounting hardware and doesn't have the downside of hubmotors in bigg weight classes because the 150s don't do enough damage to destory the hub motor like it might in larger weight classes.
+Using a brushless hub motor is optimal for the 150 gram robot because it minimizes the weight by getting rid of a lot of mounting hardware and doesn't have the downside of hubmotors in big weight classes because the 150s don't do enough damage to destroy the hub motor like it might in larger weight classes.
 Hub motors do not have to be dedicated to that purpose from the factory.
-They can be made by taking a simple outrunner brushless motor and putting the weapon either directly on it or onto a spacer which safely connects the weapon to the motor.
-The advantages of this are explained by Maker’s Muse in his video A Combat Robot Weapon that NEVER STOPS SPINNING, saying that they “are phenomenally powerful for their size and weight” (Maker’s Muse 2024).
+They can be made by mounting the weapon directly to a simple outrunner brushless motor, or by using a spacer to safely connect the weapon to the motor.
+Maker’s Muse explains the advantages of this in his video A Combat Robot Weapon that NEVER STOPS SPINNING, saying that they “are phenomenally powerful for their size and weight” (Maker’s Muse 2024).
 This superior strength-to-weight ratio is what makes them the best choice for 150 robots.

-Mounting the hub motor onto the weapon can be extremely challenging to figure out how to do it without interfering with the weapons windings and mainting their lightness advantage.
-The easiet way to mount them together is to simply press-fit them together so that they may not come back apart, but if you choose to create a weapon with a thinned material, like 3/32 inch steel, it is much stronger to design a washer to hold them together.
-Figures 9 depicts such a washer and how it mounts the weapon to the motor for refrence when you are designing your robot.
+Mounting the hub motor onto the weapon can be extremely challenging to figure out without interfering with the weapon's windings and maintaining its lightness advantage.
+The easiest way to mount them together is to simply press-fit them together so they won’t come apart.
+However, if you choose to create a weapon from a thin material, such as 3/32-inch steel, it is much stronger to design a washer to hold them together.
+Figure 9 depicts the washer and how it mounts the weapon to the motor for reference when designing your robot.

 Drive Train